polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-in-notebooks.md

 We previously learned how to create components and how to have more control over the scheduling process using operations.
 In this sections we will learn how to run components interactively inside a Jupyter notebook.

-> Same principle applies to running other interactive environments, e.g. zeppelin, or any other service.
+> Same principle applies to running other interactive environments, e.g. vscode session, zeppelin, or any other service.

 ## Overview

 [Notebooks](https://jupyter.org/) allow users to create and share documents that contain live code, visualizations and explanatory texts.
 Notebooks are great for interactively writing and debugging your code and visualizing your results and data.

 ## Start a notebook

-Starting a notebook is similar to running any other Polyaxon components, i.e. we need to define Polyaxonfile or use a public component.
+Starting a notebook is similar to running any other Polyaxon components, i.e. we need to define a Polyaxonfile or use a public component.

 Let's run one of the public notebook components: